jmespath/jmespath.site/docs/examples.rst

 Main Page
 ---------

-Let's look at the expression on the `JMESPath front page
+Let's look at a modified version of the expression on the `JMESPath front page
 <http://jmespath.org>`__.